Balor Moore

 Balor Lilbon Moore (born January 25, 1951) is an American former professional baseball player.
-He played in the Major League Baseball as a left-handed pitcher between 1970 and 1980.
-He was the first player drafted by the Montreal Expos expansion team in the 1969 Major League Baseball draft (22nd overall).
-He also played for the California Angels and the Toronto Blue Jays.
+He played in the major leagues as a left-handed pitcher between 1970 and 1980.
+Moore was the first player drafted by the Montreal Expos expansion team in the 1969 Major League Baseball draft (22nd overall).
+He also pitched for the California Angels and the Toronto Blue Jays.

 Expos phenom

 Moore went a combined 9-1 with a 0.41 earned run average in the Gulf Coast League and Florida State League in his first professional baseball season, at the Rookie and High A levels.
 After going 3–0 with a 0.72 ERA for the High A West Palm Beach Expos to start the 1970 season, Moore made the jump all the way to the Triple A Buffalo Bisons.
 He made his major league debut at the age of 19 on May 21, 1970 against the Pittsburgh Pirates.
 He faced one batter, Willie Stargell, who lined out to left field.
 Moore pitched a total of 9.2 innings in the majors that season, going 0–2 with a 7.45 ERA.

 Moore struggled in 1972, going 2–11 with a 6.33 ERA for Triple A Winnipeg.
 After a year in the army, Moore went 5–3 with a 0.63 ERA for the Double A Quebec Carnavals in 1972 to earn a second promotion to Montreal.